Photon counting: Disadvantages

 Single-photon detectors are typically limited to detecting one photon at a time and may require time between detection events to reset.
 Photons that arrive during this interval may not be detected.
 Therefore, the maximum light intensity that can be accurately measured is typically low.
 Measurements composed of small numbers of photons intrinsically have a low signal-to-noise ratio caused by the randomly varying numbers of emitted photons.
 This effect is less pronounced in conventional detectors that can concurrently detect large numbers of photons.
-Therefore the signal-to-noise ratio with photon counting is typically much lower than conventional detection, and obtaining usable images may require long acquisition times.
+Because of the lower maximum signal level, either the signal-to-noise ratio will be lower or the exposure time longer than for conventional detection.

 Applications

 Single-photon detection is useful in fields such as: